How ConsumerAffairs uses cookies

 FAQ

-To extend the potential life span of your garbage disposal, you should perform regular maintenance, such as descaling, cleaning and sharpening the blades.
+Garbage disposals need regular maintenance such as descaling, cleaning and sharpening the blades if you want to extend its potential life span.
 Grinding a few ice cubes can help sharpen the blades, and letting a cup of vinegar sit in your system for about an hour will descale and clean it.

-Most garbage disposals come with a one to five-year manufacturer warranty, depending on the brand.
+Most garbage disposals come with a manufacturer’s limited warranty that typically lasts from one to 10 years, depending on the brand.

 Bottom line